ariafatah0711/ctf_aria/overthewire/bandit/level 30.md

 ---
-layout: default
+layout: level
 level: 30
-name_file: level
+previous: ./level 29.html
+next: ./level 31.html
 ---

-{% include level-section.html %}

 # soal
 There is a git repository at ssh://bandit29-git@localhost/home/bandit29-git/repo via the port 2220.
 The password for the user bandit29-git is the same as for the user bandit29.